ar-nelson/jaspr/readme.md

 Functions are closures with a `fn` key.
 A function is executed when it is the first element of an evaluated list.
-The code it contains is evaluated in the closure's scope, with the call's arguments accessible via the `◊args` variable.
+The code it contains is evaluated in the closure's scope, with the call's arguments accessible via the `⚙args` variable.

 `null` is the quote macro, and `true`/`false` form a quasiquote/unquote macro.
 These shouldn't be used directly in Jaspr syntax, because standard Lisp quoting